InnocentThief/Custom-Songs-Manager/README.md

 - Lists the songs for a playlist
 - Lists the selected difficulties of the songs
 - Lets you change name, author, description and image of a playlist
-- Lets you add and remove songs (incl. the difficulty)
+- Lets you add and remove songs (incl. the difficulty) from custom levels, Beat Saber favorites, and song search (BeatSaver.com)
 ## Twitch integration

 ## Tools